bengtmartensson/ABeacon/README.md

 239.255.250.250, port 9131.
 However, the Arduino library does not consider this IP address to be a broadcast address.
 Therefore, this implementation instead sends to broadcast address 255.255.255.255.

+## Porting to other libraries/platforms

+I am interesting in (clean) ports to other libraries and platforms.
+For this, the calls

+* Udp.begin(uint16_t portNr)   -- really necessary?
+* Udp.beginPacket(const IPAddress broadcastIp, uint16_t broadcastPort)
+* Udp.write(const char* payload)
+* Udp.endPacket()

+are used.
+Pull requests are welcome!